Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 While taking mycophenolate, be sure to talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries.
 Live vaccines should be avoided, and you should discuss updating your vaccinations prior to starting mycophenolate.

-Updated April 2023 by Nina Washington, MD, MPH, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2024 by Bhakti Shah, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
 This information is provided for general education only.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies